Geography Optional Notes: Oceanic Deposits Calssification

 - Siliceous Ooze

-- Most abundant in the Pacific Ocean
+- Siliceous ooze is most abundant in the Pacific Ocean.

 - Calcareous Ooze